siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

 XP VMware image on OSX 10.8.2
 XP is up-to date with latest .NET and XP patches
 VM is running 2.5 Gb RAM
+Segger J-Link V4.59e(beta) Compiled 11:12:12 on Jan 14 2013
+Target is Arduino Due connected to SAM-ICE with Olimex JTAG adapter cable
 </pre>

 In Output window: